 In the above picture, you can see The Monkees advertised on the marquee as members of either the U.S. Army or the Michigan National Guard pass the stadium.

 The Monkees returned to Detroit and played a rescheduled concert at 3:30pm on August 13, 1967.
+The footage below surfaced on YouTube in March 2022 and is thought to be from the Detroit concert (though officially unconfirmed):

 These photos come from the last time all four Monkees would gather in the same recording studio until the sessions for Justus in 1996.
 The group recorded "Ditty Diego," a parody of the theme song to their television show, for the Head soundtrack in July 1968.